shenxiaocam/NCLA/README.md

-# NCLA
-Neighbor Contrastive Learning on Learnable Graph Augmentation
+Neighbor Contrastive Learning on Learnable Graph Augmentation (NLCA)
 ====
 This repository contains the author's implementation in PyTorch for the paper "Neighbor Contrastive Learning on Learnable Graph Augmentation".